infinum/frontend-handbook/React/Project structure.md

 When adding UI components, you should be able to group them in two root domains:

-1. `pages` - page scope based components
+1. `core` - primitives, low level components
 2. `shared` - components that are shared all across the app
+3. `features` - root folder for components based on a specific feature (could be scoped by page or island)

 Folder naming rules: